Is your news organization still holding off on publishing stories online until they have either run in the print edition or been broadcast on-air?

 This isn’t as much of a problem as it used to be, and is often tied to resources rather than newsroom philosophy, but there are still some publishers and executives who worry about cannibalizing their primary product.

-According to an ICFJ survey, many newsrooms still haven’t gotten into a truly digital-first mindset, with only 47 percent of newsrooms checking analytics data on a daily basis.
+According to a recent ICFJ survey, many newsrooms still haven’t gotten into a truly digital-first mindset, with only 47 percent of newsrooms checking analytics data on a daily basis.

 GOOGLE REWARDS IT

 If you are the first source on a story that Google News picks up, you will not only gain the traffic from being the first source to report it, but you will also be more likely to see your followup stories move to the top of the list.
-You are also more likely to earn Google’s coveted “highly cited” or “local source” tags.
 If it is a big issue, getting that story on the web first could be the gift that keeps on giving for months.

 MORE SOCIAL MEDIA SHARES